sbt/sbt-ci-release/readme.md

 [CiReleasePlugin.scala](https://github.com/olafurpg/sbt-ci-release/blob/master/plugin/src/main/scala/com/geirsson/CiReleasePlugin.scala).
 You can copy-paste it to `project/` of your build and tweak the settings for your environment.

+### Does sbt-ci-release work for sbt 0.13?

+Yes, but the plugin is not relased for sbt 0.13.
+The plugin source code is a single file which you can copy-paste into `project/CiReleasePlugin.scala` of your 0.13 build.
+Make sure you also `addSbtPlugin(sbt-dynver + sbt-sonatype + sbt-gpg + sbt-git)`.

 ### CI freezes on "Please enter PGP passphrase (or ENTER to abort):"